 Keep confidential information to yourself.
 As a Tehama County employee, you may have access to information considered confidential or private.
 This information may include documents concerning other employees or members of the public.
 As a Tehama County employee, you are personally responsible for maintaining the confidential nature of these private materials.
 Confidentiality shall be maintained by securing private materials from unauthorized personnel or citizens, and securing private materials when you are not directly working with them.
 Do not make personal copies of private or confidential materials.
-If you believe confidential materials have been breached, notify a supervisor immediately.
-Providing confidential information to unauthorized personnel or citizens could be subject to disciplinary and possibly legal action.
+If you believe confidential information to unauthorized personnel or citizens could be subject to disciplinary and possibly legal action.